-Materials: Computer with an internet connection
+Materials: Computer internet

-Categories: Cognitive Intellectual, Social
+Categories: Cognitive Intellectual, Medical Physical

 References: n/a

-Keywords: Computer internet
+Keywords: Computer internet mental health

 *This information is listed as a Tip and is not explicitly medically licensed